w3c/wot-marketing/material/wot_explainer_notes.md

 ![Scene11](script_images/Scene11.png)
 * Spoken:
     - Not fiddling around for months, (Joe) creates the IoT solution in just a few sprints combining WoT TD, WoT protocol bindings, WoT scripting, and his web expertise
-         - Alt: Instead of fiddling around for months, the developers create the IoT solution in just a few sprints by combining WoT TDs, WoT protocol bindings, and WoT scripting with their web expertise
+         - Alt (OK): Instead of fiddling around for months, the developers create the IoT solution in just a few sprints by combining WoT TDs, WoT protocol bindings, and WoT scripting with their web expertise.
     - (He) gains confidence in IoT and from now on considers (him)self as an expert in both IT and IoT
-         - Alt: The developers gain confidence in IoT and from now on consider themselves experts in both Web and IoT technologies.
+         - Alt (OK): The developers gain confidence in IoT and from now on consider themselves experts in both Web and IoT technologies.
 * Staging:
     - Imaging showing high-speed development, maybe playing off "sprint" (eg show developers running down a track)
 * Comments: